Electric Vehicle Disruption

 Hardware and Software response testing – HIL Testing

-Hardware in loop (HIL) testing eliminates the requirement for real world testing by making the product believe that it is in real world and test it for predefined real-world conditions to evaluate it.
+Hardware-in-the-loop (HIL) testing eliminates the requirement for real world testing by making the product believe that it is in real world and test it for predefined real-world conditions to evaluate it.
 The best part is that it can be tested for almost all possible conditions within the lab.

 The test cases can also be prepared or customized based on inputs from client’s teams.
 We also provide inputs for design changes for improvement of the product.
 We support validation testing of battery management system (BMS), electric vehicle batteries, motor controllers, power inverters and motors.